Graduate Pharmacy Aptitude Test Syllabus

 Pathophysiology

-• Disorders of fluid, electrolyte and acid-base balance
+• Disorders of fluid, electrolyte, and acid-base balance

 • Immunopathology including amyloidosis